typelevel/fs2/site/io.md

 # I/O

-The `fs2-io` library provides support for performing input and output on the JVM and Node.js.
+The `fs2-io` library provides support for performing input and output on the JVM, Node.js, and Scala Native.
 This includes:
 - [Networking](#networking)
   - [TCP](#tcp)
   - [UDP](#udp)